gabrielespurio/ProjetoBolzoni/replit.md

 **Relationships:**
 - Events linked to clients and can have multiple employees and characters assigned
+- Events can optionally be associated with an event category
 - Financial transactions can be associated with events
 - Purchases can reference inventory items
 - Stock movements track inventory changes

+**Recent Changes (October 2025):**
+- Added event category field to events table - events can now be categorized using categories configured in the settings module
+- Database schema updated with categoryId field (nullable) in events table referencing event_categories
+- Event creation/edit form enhanced with category selector pulling from settings

 ### External Dependencies